 The Department of Health and Human Services (HHS) agrees that brokers must play a vital role in helping consumers with the “Exchange.”
 Plan details and tax credits are two topics that need professional and immediate help.
 Discussing and comparing how policies pay pre-existing condition expenses are also critical.
 Our website guides you every step of the way with either live or online help.
 The choice is yours.

 Our services continue after you have enrolled in a plan.
 For example, income verification may be requested, which requires several documents to be provided.
 We simplify the process and offer free downloading and transfer of required information.
 Proof of citizenship may also be required in rare situations.
 Complete descriptions (in a pdf file) of all plans are available.
+Price comparisons with other policies are also offered.

 The submission of claims is always another area where we can help.
 Understanding your benefits, and learning how claims are filed and paid, allows you to properly manage your family healthcare, so that you are utilizing all of the free and low-cost features of your policy.
 Balanced billing issues may require unanticipated out-of-pocket expenses to be paid.
 If this occurs, we will help find a solution.
 Often, this occurs with a visit to the ER.